 Biofreeze pain relievers do not contain waxes, oils, aloe, or petroleum.

-Sore No More!™
+Sore No More!™ (One of my favorites!)

 Created and manufactured by Utah-based Glo Germ™, Sore No More! relieves pain by blending six natural plant extracts with menthol, capsaicin, and witch hazel—creating a gel that provides temporary relief for muscle soreness, back pain, arthritis, sports injuries, migraine relief, cluster headache relief, and other related discomfort.